andrewvy/league-node/readme.md

 league-node
 ===============
+*A League of Legends RTMP Client written in Node.js*

 Forked from https://github.com/nagash/node-lol-client, credits for his work on most of the base code, and especially the AMF RTMP library, crucial for communication with Riot's servers.